chandanschandu/Inventory-System/README.md

 # Inventory-System

-## Simple Django Web Application with MySQL Database
+## Django Web Application with MySQL Database

 This project is a simple web application built using Django for the backend and MySQL for the database.
 The goal is to create a form where users can enter item details (like name, type, purchase date, and stock availability) and display the submitted entries in a tabular format.
 The application includes form validation, data storage, and retrieval using JOIN operations between tables.